The perfect balance between sweet and tart, this citrusy iced Limeade recipe is a refreshing, delicious way to quench your thirst on a hot day.

 Fresh Limeade is made of just sugar, limes, and water!

 This recipe uses both the zest and juice of fresh limes to really bump up the flavor.

 And of course ice makes this drink even more refreshing.

 Mint is a beautiful (and flavorful) garnish for Limeade, but it’s completely optional.

 More Delicious Drinks to Try

 - 1 cup simple syrup

 - 2 cups cold water

 - 4 sprigs fresh mint for garnish

-- Add the simple syrup, lime juice, lime zest, cold water, and ice cubes to a large pitcher and stir to combine.
+- Add the simple syrup, lime juice, lime zest, and cold water to a large pitcher and stir to combine.